-- 19. Matters that should be considered by the student fitness to practise procedures will include: - a.
-Those which may affect patient safety - b.
-Those which may affect the trust that the public places in the profession.
+- 20. Matters that should be considered by the student fitness to practise procedures will include those which may affect: - a. health, safety, and wellbeing of the public - b. the confidence and trust that the public places in the profession.

 Matters relevant to consideration may include students at both pre-clinical and clinical stages of their programmes, and behaviours in both their professional and personal lives.